-Learn how to crochet the Back Post Double Crochet Stitch.
+Learn how to crochet the Back Post Double Crochet Stitch (BPdc).
 This crochet stitch goes around the post of another stitch, instead of in the top.

 The tutorial below includes step by step instructions for the Back Post Double Crochet.
 If you already know how to crochet a front post double crochet, then learning this one is easy.

-The Back Post Double Crochet is made the same way as a front post stitch, but you start with your hook in the back of the stitch instead.
+The Back Post Double Crochet is made the same way as a front post stitch, but you start with your hook on the back of the work instead.

 The Back Post Double Crochet abbreviates as BPdc according the Craft Yarn Council.
 They have a handy crochet abbreviations list, if you ever need one.